Welcoming and Affirming Environment

 Guiding Questions:

-What do I see in the common areas of my school (outside classrooms, such as displays or posters in the hallway or office) that shows my language, culture, and identities?
-Do I see materials that were created by students and that celebrate my identities and the identities of all my classmates?
+What do I see in the common areas of my school (outside classrooms, such as displays or posters in the hallway or office) that show my language, and ?
+Do I see materials that I created myself and that celebrate the identities of myself and all my classmates?

 Exploring

-Displays in the hallways and common areas of my school don’t represent my languages, cultures, and identities.
+Displays in the hallways and common areas (e.g., outside classrooms, in the cafeteria, hallways, libraries, etc.) of my school represent few of the identities of students.

 Growing

-Displays in the hallways and common areas of my school represent some of my languages, cultures, and identities.
+Displays in the hallways and common areas of my school represent some of the languages, cultures, and identities of students and the community.

 Utilizing

-Displays in the hallways and common areas of my school feature my languages, cultures, and identities.
+Displays in the hallways and common areas of my school represent most of the languages, cultures, and identities of students and the community and are sometimes updated.

 Transforming

-Displays in the hallways and common areas of my school celebrate my languages, cultures, and identities and include materials that students created.
+Displays in the hallways and common areas of my school celebrate all languages, cultures, and identities of students and the community and are regularly updated with student input.

 Selected Rating: None